Periorbital dark circles: Fatigue

 A lack of sleep and mental fatigue can cause paleness of the skin, allowing the blood underneath the skin to become more visible and appear bluer or darker.

 Age

 Dark circles are likely to become more noticeable and permanent with age.
 This is because as people get older, their skin loses collagen, becoming thinner and more translucent.
 As facial fat descends and fat volume decreases, the somewhat inflexible ligaments can result in orbital rim and facial hollowing.
 Photoaging has similar effects.
 Hemoglobin breakdown products such as hemosiderin and biliverdin can leak from the vascular contributing to pigmentation changes.

 Circles may also gradually begin to appear darker in one eye than the other as a result of some habitual facial expressions, such as an uneven smile.

 Sun exposure

 Sunlight causes the skin to produce more melanin, the pigment that darkens skin.

 Periorbital hyperpigmentation

-Periorbital hyperpigmentation occurs when more melanin produced around the eyes than is usual, giving them a darker color.
+Periorbital hyperpigmentation occurs when more melanin is produced around the eyes than usual, giving them a darker color.